degi/wanulcas/docs/background.md

 daily basis, in order to derive overall complementarity on a seasonal basis.

-## 3. Intercropping, crop-weed and agroforestry models
+## 3. Intercropping, Crop-Weed and Agroforestry Models

 Attempts to link separately developed crop models into an 'intercropping' model have not been very successful yet (Caldwell *et